 We cover all sorts of methods to boil water, whether you are camping and have access to electricity and full hookups or camping in the middle of nowhere.

-We’ll also touch on situations when you need to boil water, as well as precautions to take.
+We’ll also touch on situations when you need to boil water and the precautions to take.

 There are many reasons why you may need to boil water when camping.
 One of the most obvious is for cooking food.
-If you are camping and want to cook anything that requires boiling water, you will need to have hot water available.
+If you are camping and want to cook anything that requires boiling water, you must have hot water available.

 Another reason to boil water when camping is for purification.
-If you are camping in an area where the water is not safe to drink, you will need to boil it before drinking it.
+If you are camping in an area where the water is unsafe to drink, you will need to boil it before drinking it.